aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/style/_index.md

 ```

 Get the two-color gradient setting.

+**Remarks**

 NOTE: This method is now obsolete.
 Instead, please use Style.GetTwoColorGradientSetting() method.
 This property will be removed 12 months later since December 2022.
 Aspose apologizes for any inconvenience you may have experienced.

 **Returns:**
 java.lang.Object[] - Returns all setting about two-color gradient [0] : Color1 [1] : Color2 [2] : GradientStyleType [3] : Variant